 - Secondary infections may result from scratches and skin breakdown.

 - Topical or oral antibiotics may be necessary for secondarily infected dry skin.

-- Several home remedies, such as decreasing bathing frequency and lubricating the skin with thick moisturizers after showers, can help control and prevent dry skin.
+- Several home remedies, such as decreasing bathing frequency and lubricating the skin with moisturizers after showers, can help control and prevent dry skin.

 What is dry skin?

 Dry skin is a very common skin condition characterized by a lack of the appropriate amount of water in the most superficial layer of the skin, the epidermis.
 While dry skin tends to affect males and females equally, older individuals are typically much more prone to dry skin.
 The skin in elderly individuals tends to have diminished amounts of natural skin oils and lubricants.
 Areas such as the arms, hands, and particularly lower legs tend to be more affected by dry skin.
 Dryness of the skin is affected by the amount of water vapor in the surrounding air, the humidity.
-Dry skin is also known as xeroderma.
+Dry skin is also known as xeroderma or xerosis.